kristapsdz/lowdown/README.md

 8. Rename internal API (for brevity).
 9. Prune dead code and de-obfuscate some internal structures.
 10. Create a usable library interface.
+11. Remove "semantic quote" option, as it has no nroff basis.
+12. Remove "emphasis as underline" option, as it has no nroff basis and is confusing on the web.

 For the moment, **lowdown** output is the same as [hoedown](https://github.com/hoedown/hoedown) with the following presets: